acquire-project/acquire-driver-zarr/README.md

 Chunking is configured using `storage_properties_set_chunking_props()` when configuring your video stream.
 Multiscale storage can be enabled or disabled by calling `storage_properties_set_enable_multiscale()` when configuring the video stream.

+For the [Zarr v3] version of each device, you can use the `ZarrV3*` devices.
+**Note:** Zarr v3 is not [yet](https://github.com/ome/ngff/pull/206) supported by the Python OME-Zarr library, so you will not be able to read multiscale metadata from the resulting dataset.

 ### Configuring chunking